 In the fall of 2020, QPS Missouri added a 2,500-square-foot negative pressure facility to our campus located in Springfield, Missouri.
 The facility includes a common area, anteroom, dispensary, and a negative pressure room.
-What does the new facility mean for QPS Missouri’s clinical trial capabilities, and what are the benefits of negative pressure rooms?
+What does the new facility mean for QPS Missouri’s clinical research study capabilities, and what are the benefits of negative pressure rooms?
 Read on to find out more.

 What Is a Negative Pressure Room?

 Negative pressure rooms are most commonly used in hospital intensive care settings.
 First and foremost, these rooms are primarily used as a method of infection control, isolating patients with highly contagious airborne diseases.
 This includes conditions like measles, tuberculosis, SARS, and, of course, COVID-19.
 These rooms keep pathogens within their walls, helping protect people outside of the room from exposure to airborne pathogens.
 According to Infection Control Today, an influx of negative pressure rooms was a consequence of the height of the COVID-19 pandemic in 2020.
 However, now that many healthcare facilities are equipped with negative pressure rooms, it could dramatically increase both patient and healthcare worker safety in the face of other contagious diseases.